quicbit-js/qb-utf8-ez/readme.md

 # qb-utf8-ez

 Easy-to-use UTF-8 encoding functions that work in all browsers (except ancient < IE 5.5).
+Based on tiny implementations (qb-utf8-to-str-tiny and qb-utf8-from-str-tiny), which are tiny and good for small decoding jobs, but not fast for very large files.

     var utf8 = require('qb-utf8-ez').utf8;
     var buf = utf8('hello. 你好');